harishmuh/e-feedmart/README.md

 ![e-feedmart](https://github.com/harishmuh/e-feedmart/blob/main/E-FeedMart.JPG?raw=true)

 ## Context
 Welcome to e-Feed Mart, a digital simulation program designed to mimic the interactions between fish farmers and feed agents in the aquaculture industry.
-This program, written in Python, caters to individuals with an interest in aquaculture and those eager to gain experience with digital skills, particularly Python programming.

-### Background:
-This project emerged from the desire to combine knowledge of aquaculture biology and bio-management with newly acquired Python programming skills.
+This program, written in Python, is a simple simulation app and data management system for an aquaculture feed store with CRUD operations (Create, Read, Update, and Delete feed store data).
 The program serves as a stepping stone towards developing a more comprehensive Android application, offering a cost-effective and time-efficient solution for initial testing and user feedback.

 ## Business Tasks
 ### Program Functionality: